 BIO 110 & 112 Principles of Biology I & II

 BIO 250 Cell Biology

 BIO 252 Genetics

 BIO 340 Ecology

-CHM 105 Introduction to Chemistry4 credits +
+CHM 105 Introduction to Chemistry

-CHM 110 & 120 General Chemistry I & II8 credits
+CHM 110 & 120 General Chemistry I & II

 Total

-^{}This course may also be used to satisfy Core requirements.

-ter on the ACT mathematics section (or equivalent SAT score) and a grade of 'C' or better in high school chemistry.
++ This course may also be used to sausfy Core requirements. + This course is not required for students who enter Lyon College with a score of 25 or better on the ACT mathematics section (or equivalent SAT score) and a grade of 'C' or better in high school chemistry.